krishna-kpa/krishna-kpa/README.md

-- 🔭 I’m currently working
+- 🔭 I’m currently working mern projects
 - 🌱 I’m currently learning node js and react js
 - 👯 I’m looking to collaborate on new project
 - 🤔 I’m looking for help with ml
-- 💬 Ask me about computer science engineering
+- 💬 Ask me about Mern
 - 📫 How to reach me: kpa.krishnaprasada@gmail.com